ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/README.md

 ## Contributing
 Contributions are welcome!
 If you have improvements or new examples to add, please create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to explore the directories and enhance your Kubernetes cluster with effective autoscaling configurations!